VariableVince/Terratomic/README.md

 You're now ready to start developing locally.
 A formal contribution guide will be published soon.

-Until then, open issues, submit pull requests or join the discussion [on Discord](https://discord.gg/JNZbp4pg5y) — we're listening.
+Until then, open issues, submit pull requests, or join the discussion [on Discord](https://discord.gg/JNZbp4pg5y) — we're listening.

+---

 ## 🗂️ Project Structure